htcondor/htcondor/docs/admin-manual/security.rst

 HTCondor.

 There is also an execute-side current working directory.
-For standard universe jobs, it is set to the ``execute`` subdirectory of HTCondor’s home directory.
+For standard universe jobs, it is set to the ``execute`` subdirectory of HTCondor's home directory.
 This directory is world-writable, since an HTCondor job usually runs as user nobody.
 Normally, standard universe jobs would never access this directory, since all I/O system calls are passed back